Douglas—Rachford algorithm

 Fields

-• p: the current iterate (result) For the parallel Douglas-Rachford, this is not a value from the PowerManifold manifold but the mean.
+• p::P: a point on the manifold $\mathcal M$storing the current iterate For the parallel Douglas-Rachford, this is not a value from the PowerManifold manifold but the mean.

 • s: the last result of the double reflection at the proximal maps relaxed by α.